PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 * A _NegociateRand_ message is sent between MLS leaf node to initiate the paried MLS extension.
 If no randomness was priorly loaded this is preformed in this step as well.
 * A __Update_ message is inherited from MLS but with the addiotional potential of being executed on another paried devices behalf.
 If the acction is preformed on another instances behalf a __Notification__ message is transmitted as well.
-* A _CeasePCS_ message is sent form the original MLS leaf node to its paired device to terminate execution of Paired MLS.
+* A _CeasePair_ message is sent form the original MLS leaf node to its paired device to terminate execution of Paired MLS.
 <!-- * A _Toggle_ message is sent between paired devices to determine who is resposible for MLS updates. -->
 <!-- * _ACK_ messages are returned by the paired device to signify command has been recieved and accepted. __[ToDo]__ dont think this is needed.-->